LaraKraemer/temp-hunter/README.md

 ## Credits
-Go to my teacher Ardit Sulce from my online Python bootcamp on Udemy
+Go to my teacher Ardit Sulce from my Python bootcamp on Udemy